Asvix-04/Medibot-AI/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain AI-Medical-Chatbot's quality
+- Maintain Medibot-AI's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible AI-Medical-Chatbot
+- Engage the community in working toward the best possible Medibot-AI

 Please follow these steps to have your contribution considered by the maintainers:

 1. **Fork** the repository.
-2. **Clone** your fork: `git clone https://github.com/vignesh1507/AI-Medical-Chatbot.git`
+2. **Clone** your fork: `git clone https://github.com/Asvix-04/Medibot-AI.git`
 3. **Create a branch** for your changes: `git checkout -b my-new-feature`
 4. **Make your changes**.
 5. **Commit your changes**: `git commit -am 'Add some feature'`